Guest Piece by Amber Oliver of Look What Love Made

 By creating an engaging narrative centered around the challenges of breastfeeding, Chocolate Milk will spark public discussion on how communities can better support black mothers.
 This documentary premiered this month via over 200 free community screenings across the country in honor of National Breastfeeding Month.

-Much love to all the black/brown mamas nursing, advocating, being and becoming lactation educators, birth workers, for spreading awareness.
-Much love to the cultural competent breastfeeding leaders and influencers , while there a few they do exist.
+Much love to all the black/brown mamas nursing, advocating, being, and becoming lactation educators, birth workers, for spreading awareness.
+Much love to the culturally competent breastfeeding leaders and influencers, while there are a few they do exist.

-Within the mother-hood we all deserve support and this includes realizing the same type and amount of support is not afforded to all groups of moms based on the color of their skin - and even if you aren't of color this info still very vital.
-Its okay to stand beside us , and get educated just the same.
+Within the mother-hood we all deserve support and this includes realizing the same type and amount of support is not afforded to all groups of moms based on the color of their skin – and even if you aren’t of color this info is still very vital.
+It’s okay to stand beside us and get educated just the same.

-Amber Oliver is a married stay at home mom of 2 and resides in Maryland.
+Amber Oliver is a married stay-at-home mom of 2 and resides in Maryland.
 She is also an IBCLC and the mom blogger behind Look What Love Made, focusing on breastfeeding support, Minority & Maternal Mental Health Awareness and Parenting styles.
-Her own struggles with breastfeeding is what sparked her certification interest; and she enjoys being a clinical and peer support to breastfeeding moms.
+Her own struggles with breastfeeding are what sparked her certification interest, and she enjoys being a clinical and peer support to breastfeeding moms.